List of commonly used Apache directives

 MaxRequestsPerChild Number of requests a child process can handle

-The setting values for child processes (processes launched by other processes) can be checked when the server load is high, and
+The settings for child processes (processes launched by other processes) can be checked when the server load is high, and

-the load can be reduced by adjusting the values taking into account Apache's access status and the server's processing performance.
+by adjusting the values considering Apache's access status and the server's processing performance, the load can be reduced.

 lastly

-the alerts that occur daily on each web server , I often feel that I fall short when it comes to identifying the root cause or finding measures to prevent recurrence.
+I feel that I am still lacking in terms of identifying the root cause and finding measures to prevent recurrence.

-understanding the load, basic performance, and configuration status of each server and
+after understanding the load, basic performance, and configuration status of each server

-This time we only picked up a limited number of Apache directives, but
+This time we only picked out a limited number of Apache directives, but

-next we will look into middleware other than Apache.
+next time we'll look into middleware other than Apache.

 1